 A study by the Federal Motor Carrier Safety Administration shows truckers are subject to the same faults as any other motorist, despite the fact truckers drive for a living.
 These are some of the top causes of tractor trailer accidents in South Carolina and all over the country:

 - Speeding, caused by the “phantom menace.”
 Truckers can be hounded by what I call the “phantom menace”—constant pressure to satisfy their employer’s demands for on-time deliveries.
 That factor makes them extremely dangerous, turning our highways into “dieways.”
 The demand for speedy delivery also creates pressure on semi-truck drivers to skimp on rest periods, even though fatigued drivers get into more accidents.
+Despite all this, truck drivers know better than to speed.
 Shockingly, another factor driving the need for speed is driver inexperience, despite the fact trucking companies are required by federal regulations to provide specific driver training.

-- Following too closely.
+- Following too closely, aka tailgating.
 This can be related to, and worsened by, speed.
+Or bad brakes.
 We’ve all known the fear and frustration of these giant machines roaring up behind us as if they might run us over or just eat us alive.
 The best thing to do here is let the trucker have his way, no matter how wrong he may be—your safety is paramount and he’s obviously not looking out for it.
 Change lanes as safely and quickly as you can.
 The reason for this is revealed in the next factor.

 - Brake problems.
 Believe it or not, these enormous machines moving at high speeds are sometimes not properly maintained.
 If a 18-wheeler roars behind you and the brakes go out, you will be crunched.